Cathay Building

 The Cathay Building (國泰大廈 (国泰大厦); Bangunan Cathay) was opened in 1939 by Dato Loke Wan Tho as the headquarters for the British Malaya Broadcasting Corporation.
 Located at 2 Handy Road in the Museum Planning Area of Singapore, the building was most known for its air-conditioned theatre known as the Cathay Cinema, then a technological marvel and the first to be built in Singapore.
 Cathay Building was the first skyscraper in Singapore and tallest building in Southeast Asia at that time.
+It was demolished in 2003.

 History

 1930s: Opening and initial years

 The supposed 16 storey (11 storey upon completion) Cathay Building was designed by British architect Frank W Brewer.
 The Cathay Building consisted of the Cathay Cinema, a restaurant and the dance hall on the ground floor, as well as a roof garden above the cinema and a residential storey block with a penthouse.

 The first part of the Cathay Building was opened on 3 October 1939 with the 1,300-seat Cathay Cinema, the dance hall and the Cathay Restaurant.
-On 1 July 1940, the 11 storey residential block was opened for occupancy, with the owners Mrs Loke Wan and Loke Wan Tho occupied the eleventh floor.
+On 1 July 1940, the 11 storey residential block was opened for occupancy, with the owners Mrs Loke Yew and Loke Wan Tho occupied the eleventh floor.
 The building was the first and tallest skyscraper in Singapore and in Southeast Asia, at a height of 83.5 metres from the Dhoby Ghaut entrance to the top of the building's water tower.
 Its theatre was the island's first air-conditioned cinema and public building, and where one could sit in an arm chair to watch a film; a rare amenity during that time.
 The building was also used as a landmark for final landing approach at Singapore's first purpose-built civilian airport, Kallang Airport.